Noun (predicate adjective)¶

 Article¶

-are adjectives that describe nouns using a linking verb.
+Predicative adjectives are adjectives that describe nouns using a linking verb.

 Often the linking verb is not present in the Hebrew text and must be supplied when translating into English.

-describes in both gender and number.
+they describe.
 Unlike attributive adjectives, however, a predicative

 adjective can be indefinite even if it describes a definite noun.